jonc/osboids/README.md

 Various runtime commands control the flocking module behaviour - described below.
-These can either be invoked from the Console or in world by directing them to a chat channel.
+These can either be invoked from the Console or in world by directing them to a chat channel either from the client's Local Chat or via a script.
 You can specify which channel to use in the .ini:

 		BirdsChatChannel = 118 	the chat channel to listen for Bird commands on